Kimberlina Power Plant

 Clean Energy Systems' Kimberlina Power Plant (KPP) is the world largest oxy-fuel combustion facility.
 This former 5 MWe biomass power plant is now host to most of CES' testing and demonstration equipment.
 It is laid out primarily for R&D, sub-commercial, and commercial operations and today is home to:

-- SAGD Gas Generator and Steam Separator commercial scale test bed
+SAGD Gas Generator and Steam Separator commercial scale test bed

-- Dedicated Heat Exchanger Test Bed
+Dedicated Heat Exchanger Test Bed

-- Full-Scale Steam Reheater Test Bed
+Full-Scale Steam Reheater Test Bed

 100% Carbon-Capture-Ready, 5 MWe Steam Turbine Cycle; Suitable for Continuous Operations, Producing 1,500 Mscfd CO2

 Placerita Power Plant

 Clean Energy Systems' Placerita Power Plant (PPP), a former 120 MWe combined heat and power plant (CHP), sits tucked away in the hills of the Placerita oil field, close to Santa Clarita in the north of LA county.
 CES acquired the facility in early 2011 after it had been idle since 2008.
 It allows CES to deploy equipment in a wide variety of configurations while building on a wealth of existing infrastructure, such as a 120 MWe power interconnect and a gas pipeline interconnect.